This calculator helps you to find the exact license required for your storage setup with Open-E JovianDSS, based on your individual specifications.

 Total capacity equals the sum all disks minus three.

-The complete unformatted capacity of all disks before RAID is applied.
-This capacity is used to calculate the licensed capacity for RAID Z-1, Z-2 and Z-3.
+The unformatted capacity of all disks, before RAID is applied.

-The unformatted capacity of all disks after RAID is applied.
-This capacity is used to calculate the licensed capacity for mirrored arrays.
+The unformatted capacity of all disks, after RAID is applied.

-The formatted capacity factor determines the data space available after formatting the disks.
+The formatted capacity factor determines data space available after formatting the disks.

 Operating systems show disk space in 1024 byte units.
-Hard drive manufacturers use 1 000 byte units instead.
-The formatted capacity factor allows calculating one unit into the other.
+Hard drive manufacturers use 1000 byte units instead.
+The formatted capacity factor allows to calculate one unit into the other.

 To learn more about storage units read the related article on our blog.

 The actual usable capacity that is exported to the storage client.
-It is the result of multipying net unformatted storage capacity with formatted capacity factor and pool max used capacity factor.
+It is the result of multiplying net formatted storage capacity with the pool max used capacity factor.

-Larger Open-E JovianDSS storage capacity extensions reduce the price per terabyte with each step.
-As a result, in certain situations it is less expensive to purchase the next extension instead of using the exactly required amount.
+Bigger Open-E JovianDSS storage capacity extensions reduce the price per terabyte with each step.
+As a result, in certain situations it is less expensive to purchase the next higher extension, instead of using the exactly required amount.

 Zpool data groups simulation

-The ratio of usable capacity to total physical capacity in the pool.
+The ratio of usabe capacity to total physical capacity in pool.

 Note: Results are for single pools only!
 The required total license capacity is estimated for data groups in a single pool only.
 If you want to estimate the license capacity for more than one pool, please calculate each pool separately or multiply the results by the desired number of pools (pools must have the same size).